We talk about:

-Dan: [00:15:42] Yeah, so that does happen as an annual large company.
+Dan: [00:15:42] Yeah, so that does happen as an any large company.
 It’s not super common, but it’s also not super uncommon.

-so this, this includes, management of, reacting really, like the team that’s working on the new website. so Facebook is like rewriting the website and reacting really, And so , our org did get moved a few times. but that’s actually, it’s kind of interesting because it got moved from, It is to be closer to kinda Tulane. but it got moved to being closer to the application. and that does make sense because, it’s a word called product infrastructure.
+So this, this includes, management of, reacting really, like the team that’s working on the new website.
+So Facebook is like rewriting the website in react really, And so , our org did get moved a few times. but that’s actually, it’s kind of interesting because it got moved from, It used to be closer to kinda Tulane. but it got moved to being closer to the application. and that does make sense because, it’s a word called product infrastructure.
 And I think that’s, that’s a really important part of kind of Facebook approach to like UI to learn and react is, to keep it very close to actual, like developers using this stuff so that we don’t kind of invent things in a vacuum and just like release it into the world.

 Michaela: [00:18:05] Okay.
 Yeah.
 So, well, react, especially react 16 is now with the MIT license.